6.310 Disciplinary Procedures for Students

 The Disciplinary Authority

-The National Park Community College (NPCC) Board of Trustees charges the President with the responsibility of maintaining appropriate standards for student conduct.
+The National Park Community College (NPC) Board of Trustees charges the President with the responsibility of maintaining appropriate standards for student conduct.

 The President of National Park Community College has delegated the disciplinary function to the Vice President for Student Services.